Unisphere: 2000s to present

 The fountains at the Unisphere's base were shut off in 2001 due to citywide water restrictions; they were not reactivated until early 2003, seventeen months later.
 The pool around the globe was also drained because Mayor Michael Bloomberg had prohibited water from being used for ornamental purposes.
 By 2008, city officials planned to fix the pipes under the Unisphere.
-At the time, the fountains leaked excessively; to save money, NYC Parks only operated the fountains throughout the entire day whenever the US Open was being held.
+At the time, the fountains leaked excessively; to save money, NYC Parks only operated the fountains throughout the day when the US Open was being held.
 Due to concerns by city officials that people would wade into the pools, some officials had proposed several years prior that the Unisphere be surrounded by a fence or bushes, but former parks commissioner Henry Stern had expressed opposition to such proposals.
 Local media reported in 2009 that grass had begun to grow within the steel mass representing Antarctica.
 NYC Parks officials suspected that bird feces and an accumulation of leaves had contributed to an environment in which seeds could germinate.

 The Unisphere's fountains were rededicated on August 12, 2010, after a $2 million restoration of the pumps, valves, and paintwork.
 The refurbished fountains operated daily during the summer for the first time in more than two decades.
-In the September 2010 Brooklyn/Queens tornadoes, the landmass representing Sri Lanka was blown off the Unisphere.
+In the September 2010 Brooklyn–Queens tornadoes, the landmass representing Sri Lanka was blown off the Unisphere.
 The piece was reinstalled the following year.
 After the fountains were turned back on, visitors often played within the pool and fountains, especially after a neighboring set of fountains to the east broke down.
 This was despite the fact that people were technically not allowed to enter the pool and fountains.
-To prevent people from being hurt by the powerful fountainheads, NYC Parks added barricades, opened fire hydrants, and hired patrol officers to deter people from going into the pool.
-Even so, some people still entered the pool.
+To prevent people from being hurt by the powerful fountainheads, NYC Parks added barricades, opened fire hydrants, and hired patrol officers to deter people from going into the pool area.
+Even so, some people still entered the pool area.
+NYC Parks announced plans in 2018 for a mist garden just east of the Unisphere, within the Fountains of the Fairs; the mist garden was dedicated in 2020.
+Both the mist garden and the Unisphere's fountains were out of service by 2025 due to electrical issues.